Royal Indian Navy mutiny: Impact

-Clement Attlee announced the Cabinet Mission to India following the mutiny.

-Indian historians have looked at the mutiny as a revolt for independence against colonial rule.
+Indian historians have looked at the mutiny as a protest against racial discrimination and supply of bad food by the British officials.
 British scholars note that there was no comparable unrest in the Army, and have concluded that internal conditions in the Navy were central to the mutiny.
 There was poor leadership and a failure to instill any belief in the legitimacy of their service.
 Furthermore, there was tension between officers (mostly British), petty officers (largely Punjabi Muslims), and junior ratings (mostly Hindu), as well as anger at the very slow rate of release from wartime service.

 The grievances focused on the slow pace of demobilisation.
 British units were near mutiny and it was feared that Indian units might follow suit.
 The weekly intelligence summary issued on 25 March 1946 admitted that the Indian Army, Navy and Air Force units were no longer trustworthy, and, for the Army, "only day to day estimates of steadiness could be made".
 The situation has thus been deemed the "Point of No Return."

 The British authorities in 1948 branded the 1946 Indian Naval Mutiny as a "larger communist conspiracy raging from the Middle East to the Far East against the British crown".

 However, probably just as important remains the question as to what the implications would have been for India's internal politics had the revolt continued.
 The Indian nationalist leaders, most notably Gandhi and the Congress leadership, had apparently been concerned that the revolt would compromise the strategy of a negotiated and constitutional settlement, but they sought to negotiate with the British and not within the two prominent symbols of respective nationalism—–the Congress and the Muslim League.

 In 1967 during a seminar discussion marking the 20th anniversary of Independence; it was revealed by the British High Commissioner of the time John Freeman, that the mutiny of 1946 had raised the fear of another large–scale mutiny along the lines of the Indian Rebellion of 1857, from the 2.5 million Indian soldiers who had participated in the Second World War.

 Legacy

-In India, the naval mutiny is recognised as one of the major episode in the Indian independence movement.

 The rising was championed by Marxist cultural activists from Bengal.
 Salil Chaudhury wrote a revolutionary song in 1946 on behalf of the Indian People’s Theatre Association (IPTA).
 Later, Hemanga Biswas, another veteran of the IPTA, penned a commemorative tribute.
 A Bengali play based on the incident, Kallol (Sound of the Wave), by radical playwright Utpal Dutt, became an important anti–establishment statement, when it was first performed in 1965 in Calcutta.
 It drew large crowds to the Minerva Theatre where it was being performed; soon it was banned by the Congress government of West Bengal and its writer imprisoned for several months.

 The revolt is part of the background to John Masters' Bhowani Junction whose plot is set at this time.
 Several Indian and British characters in the book discuss and debate the revolt and its implications.